haskell/blog.haskell.org/content/ghc-9.12-cabal-3.14/index.md

 #### ⚠️ Deprecations

-* Support for 32-bit Windows and macOS/iOS has been dropped;
+* Support 32-bit Windows & macOS/iOS has been dropped;
-* As a result, friendship with the `stdcall` calling convention for FFI is ended.
-Now `ccall` is your best friend.
+* As a result, the `stdcall` calling convention for FFI has been dropped, `ccall` should be used instead.

 You can read the full release notes [here](https://downloads.haskell.org/ghc/9.12.1/docs/users_guide/9.12.1-notes.html).